 The holidays are a magical time in Minnesota.
-With fresh snow, towering pines, holiday lights displays and festive events, you will find numerous events to get you into the holiday spirit.
+With fresh snow, towering pines, holiday lights displays and festive events, you will find numerous events to get you in the holiday spirit.

 The Canadian Pacific Holiday Train will visit more than two-dozen Minnesota towns on its annual ride through the northern U.S. The festive train is decked out in holiday lights and features live entertainment and spreads Christmas cheer at every stop in exchange for donations to local food banks.
 The train will be in Minnesota from Dec.
-5-13 and will visit Rochester, Austin, Minneapolis, St. Paul, Thief River Falls and more.
+5-14 and will visit Winona, Wabasha, Minneapolis, St. Paul, Alexandria, Thief River Falls and more.
 See the full list of towns here.

 Holiday Treats & Sweets

 Get your fill of holiday sweets and treats and leave the baking to someone else at Union Depot’s holiday bake sale in St. Paul on Dec.
 8 or the Christmas in the County event in Austin, Dec.
 7-8.
 Bake a holiday treat with your child and learn about the history of Swedish holiday traditions at the Mill City Museum’s Family Baking: Holiday Traditions event on select days in December.

 European Christmas Markets